xtgrant/angular-webapp/README.md

 npm install
 ```

-After all of your dependencies are loaded you can run the project with agnular-cli.
+After all of your dependencies are loaded you can run the project with angular-cli.
 If you havent already run:
 ```
 npm install -g angular-cli
 ```